Unordinal-MP/EmbeddedFPSExample/README.md

 * Open https://www.mixamo.com/ and sign in or create a Mixamo account with Adobe if necessary.

-* Navigate to the "Animations" tab and look for "Basic Shooter Pack.
+* Navigate to the Animations tab and look for "Basic Shooter Pack.

-* Choose the Basic Shooter Pack (it should have 16 animations, beware of the similarly named Shooter Pack and Slim Shooter Pack)
+* Choose the Basic Shooter Pack (it should have 16 animations, beware of the similarly named Shooter Pack and Slim Shooter Pack).

+* Click Upload Character and drag the Armature.fbx from EmbeddedFPSClient/Assets/Character/Models to the drop area on Maximo (or press the upload button and choose that folder on your disk).

+* Once the upload has completed, click through Next and Next.
+At this point the model should be playing a run animation in the preview to the right.

-* When you press the Download button to the right, a "Basic Shooter Pack.zip" file should be downloaded.
+* Press the Download button to the right, a "Basic Shooter Pack.zip" file will be downloaded.

 * Unzip the file into the EmbeddedFPSClient/Assets/Character/Animations folder.